StephenHogsten/TableTopSwap2/README.md

   - [X] add loading when getting search results back
   - [X] handle delayed BGG search results (multiple things) - pretty sure did it w/ closures
   - [X] add instant search with enter or click button
-- [ ] fiddle with the linking within trades
-- [ ] add owner to game card
+- [X] add owner to game card
+  - [X] create server api to take a list of userIDs and return details
+  - [X] pass game instead of BGG_info and ID
+  - [X] restyle the card
 - [ ] add a color status bar to trade card
 - [ ] indicate in GameList if they have more than four
 - [ ] sort GameList by most recent first
 - [ ] for saving, does done need to be in componentwillmount?
   - [ ] add spinner to everything that waits?
+- [ ] fiddle with the linking within trades
 - [ ] fiddle with all the wording
 - [ ] remove unnecessary logging